KevinAst/MyWeb/FireWithin/MyFaith.md

 before God _([Isaiah 64:6](https://bible.com/bible/isa.64.6.niv))_.
 In reality, there is a deep chasm between us and the Holy God.
 It is difficult to even comprehend how Holy our God is.
-What separates us from God is our sinful nature, and there is nothing we can do, in and of ourselves, to bridge that gap.
+What separates us from God is our sinful nature, and there is nothing we can do _in and of ourselves_ to bridge that gap.

 ## In the Beginning